vasiltop/nomad/README.md

 # Nomad

-A simple HTTP/1.1 client for sending GET and POST requests with JSON.
+A simple HTTP/1.1 client for sending GET and POST requests.

 ## Examples